vue-stripe/vue-stripe-checkout-nuxt-demo/README.md

 <p align="center">
   <img src="./vue-stripe-logo-variant-1-small.png" alt="drawing" width="250"/>
-  <h1 align="center">Vue Stripe Checkout + Nuxt.js 💳</h1>
+  <h1 align="center">Vue Stripe + Nuxt.js 💳</h1>
 </p>

-A demo on how to implement vue-stripe-checkout in Nuxt.js.
+A demo on how to implement Vue Stripe in Nuxt.js.
 This guide is targeted to those who are already familiar with Nuxt.js.
 For further explanation of the Nuxt.js features, kindly visit their beautifully written documentation website.

 ## Contents